Superman: Doomsday: Kevin Smith cameo

-Writer/director Kevin Smith made a brief cameo in the film, during the scene in which Superman apprehends Toyman.
-As Superman carries Toyman off, a man (modeled after and voiced by Smith) remarks, "Like we really needed him to bust up a mechanical spider, right?
+Writer/director Kevin Smith made a brief cameo appearance in the film, during the scene in which Superman apprehends Toyman.
+As Superman carries Toyman off, a man modeled after and voiced by Smith remarks, "Like we really needed him to bust up a mechanical spider, right?
 Lame!"
 This is a reference to the Warner Bros.
 Superman project that he and film producer Jon Peters collaborated on, which never came to fruition.
 According to Smith, Peters wanted Superman to fight a giant spider in the film's third act.
 Smith revealed in his interview film An Evening with Kevin Smith that he incorporated this and Peters' other ideas into his script.
 Tim Burton was eventually brought onto the project, and discarded Smith's screenplay, wishing to employ a different screenwriter.
 A giant mechanical spider eventually was used in the climax of the 1999 Warner Bros. film Wild Wild West, which Peters co-produced.

 Release

-The film was released on September 18, 2007.
-Before the DVD release, the movie was first screened at the San Diego Comic-Con on July 26, 2007.
-It made its U.S. broadcast premiere on Cartoon Network on July 12, 2008 in a heavily edited format.
+Superman: Doomsday was released on DVD and Blu-Ray September 18, 2007, by Warner Home Video.
+Before the DVD release, the movie was first screened at San Diego Comic-Con on July 26, 2007.
+It made its U.S. broadcast premiere on Cartoon Network on July 12, 2008, in a heavily edited format.
+One of the aforementioned edits appears only in the South Korean release, wherein Superman is seen flying over South Korea congratulating Ban Ki-moon for becoming the 8th Secretary-General of the United Nations.

-Superman: Doomsday was exclusively available on DVD with a collectible packaging depicting Superman bursting through the movie's logo.
+The film' was exclusively available on DVD with a collectible packaging depicting Superman bursting through the movie's logo.
 It was the only film in the series originally released without a special edition.

 Following a year later was a two-disc special edition DVD release.
 The special features included a retrospective look at how the Death of Superman comic came to be, a look at voice actors, as well as a Defeat Doomsday game with a 10-minute preview to the next animated film; Justice League: The New Frontier.

 Release of a Blu-ray version was announced with a release date of February 26, 2008, but was delayed.

 Warner Home Video released a new "Special Edition" Blu-ray and DVD, featuring new bonus materials on November 25, 2008.

 Rating

-The film's generous amount of violence and profane language garnered a PG-13 rating from the MPAA.
-This is the first time an animated Superman project has ever received such a strong rating.
-Most of the more visceral deaths take place off-camera; however, the fight sequences are very intense.
-During the Doomsday vs. Superman fight scene, Superman coughs a puddle of blood onto the ground, perhaps the most visual use of blood in the entire film.
-This marked the start of DC animated films featuring more adult content compared to previous projects and a majority of subsequent DC Universe Original Animated Movies would receive a PG-13 or R rating.
+The film's violence and profane language garnered a PG-13 rating from the MPAA.
+This is the first time an animated Superman project received a strong rating.
+Most of the more visceral deaths take place off-camera; however, the fight sequences are intense.
+During the Doomsday vs. Superman fight scene, Superman coughs a puddle of blood onto the ground, perhaps the most visual use of blood in the film.
+This marked the start of DC animated films featuring more adult content compared to previous projects, and a majority of subsequent DC Universe Original Animated Movies would receive a PG-13 or R rating.